Quasi-compact group schemes, Hopf sheaves, and their representations

-In Section \ref{sct:repg} we prove two useful properties of the category $\Rep(\mathcal S)$: the characterization of affine extensions of finite type as those having a faithful representation (Theorem \ref{thm:ftypefaith}) and the characterization of a closed sub-extension of an affine extension of finite type $\mathcal S$ as the stabilizer of a homogeneous line bundle in an $\mathcal S$--module --- both results are well known in the setting of affine group schemes.

-Section \ref{sect:reconstruction} is devoted to the proof of the Reconstruction Theorem \ref{thm:reconstruction} for affine extensions.
-The proof follows the general pattern of the proof by Deligne and Milne for the case of affine group schemes (\cite{kn:delmil}), performed in our category.
-In Proposition \ref{prop:reconscons} we present some easy consequences of the Reconstruction Theorem characterizing some types of groups in terms of their representations: extensions by finite groups, extensions of finite type and trivial extensions.
-In Section \ref{sect:recognition} we present and prove the corresponding Recognition Theorem \ref{thm:recognition} presenting therein a characterization of the categories that are equivalent to the category of representations of an affine extension.

-The op-equivalence between the category of affine group schemes and commutative Hopf algebras is a major tool in the study of the representation theory of affine group schemes.
+The op-equivalence between the category of affine group schemes and commutative Hopf algebras --- that to a given affine group scheme $G$ associates the algebra of global section $\mathcal O_G(G)$ with a structure of Hopf algebra induced by the multiplication and inversion morphisms in $G$ --- is not only an important viewpoint but also a powerful tool in the study of the representation theory of affine group schemes.